 Excel expert David Ringstrom, CPA, explains helpful ways you can improve the integrity of your spreadsheets using Excel’s lookup functions and pivot tables.
 In this comprehensive presentation, David reveals alternatives to VLOOKUP, including the HLOOKUP, INDEX and MATCH, SUMIF, SUMIFS, and IFNA.
-You will learn about the XLOOKUP function in Microsoft 365 and Excel 2021.
+You'll also get a preview of the new XLOOKUP function being added to Office 365.
 Lookup functions are only the start, though.
-In many cases you are only a few mouse clicks away from transforming overwhelming lists of data into meaningful reports.
+In many cases you're only a few mouse clicks away from transforming overwhelming lists of data into meaningful reports.

 David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Microsoft 365 (formerly Office 365) version of Excel.
 David draws your attention to any differences in the older versions of Excel (2021, 2019, 2016 and earlier) during the presentation as well as in his detailed handouts.
 David also provides an Excel workbook that includes most of the examples he uses during the webcast.

 Microsoft 365 is a subscription-based product that provides new feature updates as often as monthly.
-Conversely, the perpetual licensed versions of Excel have feature sets that do not change.
+Conversely, the perpetual licensed versions of Excel have feature sets that don't change.
 Perpetual licensed versions have year numbers, such as Excel 2021, Excel 2019, and so on.

 Why Should you Attend